Abbas-synectiks/Reporting.docs/Usecase/Dashboard/spendingOverview-widget-Usecase.md

 **Alternative Flow:**

+•	 If the user selects Storage or Database tab on the Spend Overview page, the data table changes to "overview of the storage services" or "overview of the database services" respectively
+•  The corresponding data is displayed in the table.
 • If the user encounters an error while accessing the Spending Overview widget or detailed spending reports, an error message is displayed, suggesting troubleshooting steps or recommending contacting support for assistance.

 **Postconditions:**